inferno-framework/davinci-dtr-test-kit/README.md

 ## Test Scope and Limitations

 The DTR specification is complex and evolving and these tests do not yet cover the full scope of the specification.
-In particular, tests have been started but not yet released Light DTR EMR actors responsible for launching a DTR SMART App and serving data that the app can use to populate questionnaires.

 For the implemented actors, see suite-specific documentation on current limitations for the [payer server](lib/davinci_dtr_test_kit/docs/dtr_payer_server_suite_description_v201.md#limitations),